eryxcoop/appyx-comm/docs/examples.md

 );
 ```

 Now we can create our ApiClient using this generalErrorHandler.
+Every time we receive a 401 response, the generalErrorHandler will try to refresh the access token.
+In case of failure, it will log out the user.

 ```js
 const apiClient = new ApiClient(generalErrorHandler);